The Simple Pleasures Of Soup

 Finish with chopped parsley or crispy croutons and serve with fresh warm bread

 Melt the butter in a saucepan and add the vegetables, cover and cook gently for 5 minutes.
-Add the stock and seasoning except the salt – leave the salt until nearly ready to serve.
+Add the stock and seasoning except for the salt – leave the salt until nearly ready to serve.

 Stir well and bring to the boil, lower the heat and continue to simmer for about 20 minutes or until the vegetables are tender.